-To facilitate fast computation we wish to simplify the raw from of $X_1(N)$.
-We seek a birationally equivalent curve $f(x,y)=0$ that minimizes the degree of one of its variables (say $y$).
-Subject to this constraint, we would like to make $f$ monic in $y$ and also to minimize the degree in $x$, the number of terms, and the size of the coefficients (roughly in that order of priority).
-One typically approaches this problem by attempting to remove singularities from $F(r,s)$ through a combination of translations and inversions (see \cite{Reichert:NontrivialTorsion} for examples).
-We take a more na\"{i}ve approach that allows us to easily automate the process.
+We now consider how to optimize a given curve equation $F(r,s)=0$ for fast computation.
+We have in mind the curves $F_N(r,s)=0$ of the previous section, but our method can be applied more generally.
+We seek a birationally equivalent curve $f(x,y)=0$ that minimizes the degree of one of its variables (say~$y$).
+Subject to this constraint, we would like to make $f$ monic in~$y$ and to minimize the degree in~$x$, the number of terms, and the size of the coefficients (roughly in that order of priority).
+One technique is to attempt to remove singularities through a carefully chosen sequence of translations and inversions, see \cite{Reichert:NontrivialTorsion} for examples.
+Here we take a more na\"{i}ve approach that allows us to completely automate the process.